KaiYan289/RLpapersnote/README.md

 * *DARLA: Improving Zero-shot Transfer in Reinforcement Learning*

+This paper tries to learn a RL policy with visual inputs that can be transferred onto another environment with different state space but the same action space with structurally similar transition and reward functions.
+To do this, the author assumes a "latent" (hidden) MDP where states from both domains roots from its state space, and tries to learn a beta-VAE that can recover the states on this state space.
+The author uses beta-VAE to do this, claiming that beta>1 can limit the expressivity of the encoder and forces better grasp of the essence of MDP.
+Instead of using normal MSE reconstruction loss, to grasp global semantics, the author uses another pretrained DAE and tries to compare the reconstruction loss in the DAE-abstracted latent space.

 ## Better Visual Representations

 * *Reinforcement Learning with Augmented Data* (RAD)

 * *Image Augmentation is All You Need: Regularizing Deep Reinforcement Learning from Pixels* (DRQ)

 The two works above are almost done in the same time; for DRQ, if we set the number of augmented samples to be 1, then it is RAD.
+DRQ claims that the Q-values should be the same before and after different data augmentations on states given by images, and thus it samples multiple data augmentations to "average the Q-values" among them.

 ## Model-based RL